|

 Click on the 'Read More' link to check out a summary of topics and developments discussed!
 This past weekend, at the 2024 KATE Fall Conference, longtime member, LuAnn Fox, was awarded the Steve Maack Distinguished Educator Award for her continued devotion to the profession of English education.

 Thank you for a lifetime of incredible tenacity and enthusiasm, LuAnn!
 This award is well deserved.
 Congratulations!
-To view a photo from the Conference and read KATE Past President, Nathan Whitman's bestowal speech, click the 'Read More' link below!
-This is the fifth year in a row that Kansas English has earned this distinction from the National Council of Teachers of English!
+To view a photo from the Conference and read KATE Past President, Nathan Whitman's bestowal speech, click the 'Read More' link below! |

 Message from the EditorWelcome!
 We're glad you are here!
 Archives

-April 2025
+September 2025

 Categories